 - Liaison with accountant for annual 990 tax filing, end of year reconciliation, and compliance oversight.

 - Ensure all tax reporting and payment obligations are met in a timely way.

-c) Support the fundraising work of the Executive Director and Board of Directors, especially by maintaining accurate and user friendly systems for tracking contributed income and communicating with donors, foundations, and prospects.
+- Support the fundraising work of the Executive Director and Board of Directors, especially by maintaining accurate and user-friendly systems for tracking contributed income and communicating with donors, foundations, and prospects.

-- Provide financial reports as required by funders and the Board of Directors.
+- Provide financial reports as requested by funders, the Executive Director, and the Board of Directors.

 - Track restricted grant funds to ensure easy reporting for our federal, state, and private funders.

 - Lead annual organizational budgeting process, in collaboration with the Executive Director and Board Treasurer.

 - Act as liaison with our fiscal sponsee (Sow Well Tots).